oliver-io/streamerson/packages/emitter/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![TypeScript](https://img.shields.io/badge/TypeScript-4.5%2B-blue)

-A powerful TypeScript library that provides an observable state object with event-based subscriptions to changes at any nested path within the object, using [`eventemitter3`](https://github.com/primus/eventemitter3).
+A TypeScript library that provides an observable state object with event-based subscriptions to changes at any nested path within the object, using [`eventemitter3`](https://github.com/primus/eventemitter3).

 ## 🌟 Features